-2.3 Data processing

-The data collected was entered using the Excel spreadsheet.
+2.3 Data processing The data collected was entered using the Excel spreadsheet.
 The analysis of the variance was made using the GenStat 4 software.
-The comparison of the averages was made with the Student Newman Keuls test at the error threshold of 5%.
+The comparison of the averages was made with the Student Newman

 3. RESULTS AND DISCUSSION